History of science and technology in the People's Republic of China: 1977-84: Rehabilitation and rethinking

 Some of the immediate consequences of Mao's death and the subsequent overthrow of the Gang of Four in October 1976 were the reversals of science and education policies.
 During 1977 the more vocal supporters of the Gang of Four were removed from positions of authority in research institutes and universities and replaced with professionally qualified scientists and intellectuals.
 Academic and research institutions that had been closed were reopened, and scientists were summoned back to their laboratories from manual labor in the countryside.
 Scientific journals resumed publication, often carrying reports of research completed before everything stopped in the summer of 1966.
 The media devoted much attention to the value of science and the admirable qualities of scientists.
 It denounced the repressive and anti-intellectual policies of the deposed Gang of Four, who were blamed for the failure of China's science and technology to match advanced international levels.
 The news media now characterized scientists and technicians as part of society's "productive forces" and as "workers" rather than as potential counterrevolutionaries or bourgeois experts divorced from the masses.
 Considerable publicity went to the admission or readmission of scientists to CCP membership.

+Hua Guofeng sought to invigorate China's science and technology institutions, which the Cultural Revolution had disrupted.
+In March 1978, he convened a national science conference.
 The March 1978 National Science Conference in Beijing was a milestone in science policy.
-The conference, called by the CCP Central Committee, was attended by many of China's top leaders, as well as by 6,000 scientists and science administrators.
+It was attended by many of China's top leaders, as well as by 6,000 scientists and science administrators.
 Its main purpose was to announce publicly the government and party policy of encouragement and support of science and technology.
 Science and technology were assigned a key role in China's "New Long March" toward the creation of a modern socialist society by the year 2000.
-A major speech by then-Vice Premier Deng Xiaoping reiterated the concept of science as a productive force and scientists as workers, an ideological formulation intended to remove the grounds for the political victimization of scientists.
+Hua told the conference attendees that the most powerful base for modernizing science and technology in China was "the masses of the people in their hundreds of millions"; simultaneously, "we must also make vigorous efforts to expand our ranks of professional scientists and technicians ... it is necessary to raise the level of the professionals and train large numbers of scientists and technicians who are top notch by world standards."

-In that speech to the National Science Conference in March 1978, Deng Xiaoping declared:
+In Deng's speech to speech to the National Science Conference in March 1978, he stated:

-"The crux of the Four Modernizations is the mastery of modern science and technology.
-Without the high-speed development of science and technology, it is impossible to develop the national economy at a high speed."
+"The key to the Four Modernizations is the modernization of science and technology.
+Without modern science and technology, it is impossible to build modern agriculture, modern industry, or modern national defense."

-Speeches by then-Premier Hua Guofeng and Vice Premier Fang Yi, the top government figure involved in science and technology, urged that scientists be given free rein in carrying out research as long as the work was in line with broad national priorities.
-Basic research was to be supported, although stress would continue to be placed on applied work, and China's scientists would be given wide access to foreign knowledge through greatly expanded international scientific and technical exchanges.